pyvista/pyvista-tutorial/ja/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |  merge(self: '_DataSetType', grid: 'DataSet | _vtk.vtkDataSet | MultiBlock | Sequence[DataSet | _vtk.vtkDataSet] | None' = None, merge_points: 'bool' = True, tolerance: 'float' = 0.0, inplace: 'bool' = False, main_has_priority: 'bool' = True, progress_bar: 'bool' = False)
      |      Join one or many other grids to this grid.
      |
-     |      Grid is updated in-place by default.
-     |
      |      Can be used to merge points of adjacent cells when no grids
      |      are input.
      |